Best Voice Journaling Apps in 2025 (Updated for 2026)

 Apps like Reflectly and Stoic occupy a different niche than pure voice tools — they’re guided journaling experiences that include voice input as one option among several.
 If you struggle with knowing what to say or think about during a journaling session, the structured prompt systems in these apps are genuinely helpful.

-Reflectly leans toward positive psychology, with prompts around gratitude, mood, and daily wins.
+Reflectly leans toward positive psychology.
 Stoic takes its cue from Stoic philosophy, with prompts oriented toward resilience, perspective, and emotional regulation.
-Both apps support voice input for answering prompts, though neither treats voice as a first-class feature in the way that dedicated voice journaling apps do.
+Both support voice input for answering prompts, though neither treats voice as a first-class feature.

 Ideal if: You’re drawn to journaling for mental wellness but find unstructured reflection difficult to maintain.